octue/django-svelte-jsoneditor/README.md

 [![Documentation Status](https://readthedocs.org/projects/django-svelte-jsoneditor/badge/?version=latest)](https://django-svelte-jsoneditor.readthedocs.io/en/latest/?badge=latest)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 # django-svelte-jsoneditor

 A JSONField for django allowing manipulation and display of json data.
 The field is built using Jos deJong's new [svelte-jsoneditor](https://github.com/josdejong/svelte-jsoneditor).

+This app is a replacement for `django-jsoneditor` (which uses a deprecated version of the widget, `jsoneditor` - you can [see the differences here](https://github.com/josdejong/svelte-jsoneditor#differences-between-josdejongsvelte-jsoneditor-and-josdejongjsoneditor)).

+You can read about why we're contributing to `django-jsoneditor` [here](https://github.com/nnseva/django-jsoneditor/issues/71), the two projects might merge in the future.

 ## Documentation...